Looking for a local, true farmer's market in South Central Washington State?

 locally grown.
 Payment: Cash, Check.
 (ADDED: September 25, 2010)

-Krueger Pepper Gardens - Certified Organic,
+Krueger Pepper Gardens -

 Wide variety of seasonal, locally grown fruits and vegetables,